Iam-AbuBakar/Active-Directory-Splunk-Detection-Lab-Project/reports/Lab_build_process.md

-Active Directory & Splunk Detection Lab: Full Process Report This report details the end-to-end process for building the lab, based on the MyDFIR video series and tailored to this specific project's configuration.
-1. Project Overview
-Objective
-To build a functional cyber-security lab to simulate, detect, and analyze adversary techniques using Active Directory, Splunk, Sysmon, Kali Linux, and Atomic Red Team.
-Lab Architecture
-VM Name		Operating System		IP Address	Purpose
-ADDC01		Windows Server 2022		192.168.10.7	Domain Controller (abu.local), DNS Server
-SplunkSrv		Ubuntu Server 22.04		192.168.10.10	SIEM / Log Aggregator
-target-PC		Windows 10		192.168.10.100	Victim Workstation, joined to domain Kali		Kali Linux		192.168.10.250	Attacker Machine

-2. Phase 1: VM Creation & Network Setup
-1. Download OS Images:
-o	Windows Server 2022 (Evaluation ISO) o	Windows 10 Enterprise (Evaluation ISO) o	Ubuntu Server 22.04 LTS (ISO) o	Kali Linux (VirtualBox 64-bit Image)
-2. Install VirtualBox:
-o	Installed VirtualBox 7.x and the accompanying Extension Pack.
-3. Create Virtual Network:
-o	In VirtualBox, navigated to File > Tools... > Network Manager. o	Created a new NAT Network with the following settings:
-Network Name: AD-Project
-Network CIDR: 192.168.10.0/24
-DHCP: Enabled
-4. Install Virtual Machines:
-o	Created four new VMs (ADDC01, SplunkSrv, target-PC, Kali) with appropriate RAM (4GB+) and Disk Size (40GB+). o	For the three Windows/Ubuntu VMs, installed the OS from the downloaded ISOs. o	For Kali, imported the downloaded .ova file. o	Attached all four VMs' network adapters to the AD-Project NAT Network.
-3. Phase 2: Splunk Server Configuration (SplunkSrv)
-1. Set Static IP:
-o	Logged into the Ubuntu server (abu@ubuntuserver). o	Edited the netplan config file: sudo nano /etc/netplan/00-installer-config.yaml. o	Set the configuration for a static IP: o	network: o	  ethernets: o	    enp0s3: o	      dhcp4: no o	      addresses: [192.168.10.10/24] o	      routes: o	        - to: default o	          via: 192.168.10.1 o	      nameservers: o	        addresses: [8.8.8.8] o	  version: 2 o	Applied the settings: sudo netplan apply.
-2. Install Splunk Enterprise:
-o	Downloaded the Splunk Enterprise .deb file from splunk.com. o	To get the file into the VM, a VirtualBox Shared Folder was set up:
-Installed guest utilities: sudo apt-get install virtualbox-guest-utils Added user to the group: sudo adduser abu vboxsf (requires reboot) Mounted the share: sudo mount -t vboxsf [Share_Name] [mount_point] o	Installed Splunk from the shared file: sudo dpkg -i splunk-enterprise-....deb o	Started Splunk and accepted the license: sudo /opt/splunk/bin/splunk start --accept-license o	Enabled Splunk to start on boot: sudo /opt/splunk/bin/splunk enable boot-start -user splunk
-3. Configure Splunk Server:
-o	Logged into the web UI at http://192.168.10.10:8000. o	Enable Receiving: Navigated to Settings > Forwarding & Receiving > Configure Receiving and enabled port 9997. o	Create Index: Navigated to Settings > Indexes and created a new index named endpoint.
-4. Phase 3: Domain Controller Setup (ADDC01)
-1. Rename Server:
-o	In Server Manager or PowerShell, renamed the server to ADDC01 and rebooted.
-2. Set Static IP & DNS:
-o	Configured the server's network adapter with its static IP:
-IP: 192.168.10.7
-Subnet: 255.255.255.0
-Gateway: 192.168.10.1
-DNS: 8.8.8.8 (This is temporary, before AD is installed).
-3. Install Active Directory Role: o	In Server Manager, selected Manage > Add Roles and Features. o	Installed the Active Directory Domain Services (AD DS) role.
-4. Promote to Domain Controller: o	After installation, clicked the notification flag and selected "Promote this server to a domain controller." o	Selected "Add a new forest" and set the Root domain name: abu.local. o	After the promotion and reboot, the server's DNS was automatically set to 127.0.0.1. o	Configured DNS Forwarders: In the DNS Manager tool, went to server Properties > Forwarders, and added 8.8.8.8 to allow the domain to resolve external addresses.
+Active Directory & Splunk Detection Lab: Full Process Report This document details the end-to-end process for building a fully functional cybersecurity detection lab.
+The lab is designed to simulate a small corporate network, ingest security logs into a SIEM, and then run simulated attacks to test detection capabilities.
+The final architecture consists of four virtual machines:
+•	ADDC01: A Windows Server 2022 Domain Controller (abu.local).
+•	abu@ubuntuserver: An Ubuntu Server running Splunk Enterprise.
+•	target-PC: A Windows 10 victim workstation, joined to the domain.
+•	Kali-Attacker: A Kali Linux machine for Red Team operations.
+Phase 1: Virtual Network & VM Setup
+1.1.
+Create Virtual Network
+The first step was to create an isolated network for the VMs to communicate.
+1. Tool: VirtualBox
+2. Action: Navigated to File > Tools > Network Manager.
+3. Configuration:
+o	Created a new NAT Network named AD-Project. o	Set the Network CIDR to 192.168.10.0/24. o	Ensured Enable DHCP was checked.
+1.2.
+Provision Virtual Machines
+The following four VMs were created and downloaded:
+•	ADDC01: Windows Server 2022 (Standard w/ Desktop Experience)
+•	abu@ubuntuserver: Ubuntu Server 22.04
+•	target-PC: Windows 10 Enterprise
+•	Kali-Attacker: Kali Linux (Pre-built VM image)
+All four VMs were configured in VirtualBox settings to have their Network Adapter 1 "Attached to: NAT Network" with the Name: "AD-Project".
+Phase 2: Splunk SIEM Server Configuration (abu@ubuntuserver) 2.1.
+Set Static IP
+The Ubuntu server was configured with a static IP to be a reliable target for logs.
+1. File Edited: /etc/netplan/00-installer-config.yaml
+2. Configuration:
+3.	network:
+4.	  ethernets:
+5.	    enp0s3:
+6.	      dhcp4: no
+7.	      addresses: [192.168.10.10/24]
+8.	      routes:
+9.	        - to: default
+10.	          via: 192.168.10.1
+11.	      nameservers:
+12.	        addresses: [8.8.8.8]
+13.	  version: 2
+14. Command: sudo netplan apply was run to apply the changes.
+2.2.
+Install Splunk Enterprise
+1. File Transfer: The Splunk Enterprise .deb package was downloaded on the host machine.
+A VirtualBox Shared Folder was used to transfer the file to the Ubuntu VM.
+2. Disk Resizing: The initial install failed due to No space left on device.
+The VM's disk was resized using the LVM command-line tools (growpart, pvresize, lvextend, resize2fs).
+(See Troubleshooting Report for details).
+3. Installation: sudo dpkg -i splunk-enterprise-package.deb
+4. First-Time Setup:
+o	Started Splunk: /opt/splunk/bin/splunk start --accept-license o	Created admin user and password. o	Enabled Splunk to start on boot: /opt/splunk/bin/splunk enable boot-start
+5. Splunk Web UI Configuration: o	Logged into Splunk at http://192.168.10.10:8000. o	Enabled Log Receiving: Navigated to Settings > Forwarding and receiving > Configure receiving.
+Created a new "Receive data" port on 9997. o	Created Index: Navigated to Settings > Indexes.
+Created a new index named endpoint.
+Phase 3: Endpoint & AD Server Configuration
+3.1.
+Install Sysmon
+On both target-PC (Windows 10) and ADDC01 (Windows Server), Sysmon was installed for advanced logging.
+1. Configuration File: The popular Olaf Hartong Sysmon configuration was downloaded.
+2. Command: sysmon.exe -accepteula -i sysmonconfig.xml
+3.2.
+Install Splunk Universal Forwarder
+On both target-PC and ADDC01, the Splunk Universal Forwarder was installed.
+1. During the graphical installer, the Receiving Indexer was set to 192.168.10.10:9997.
+2. The Deployment Server was left blank.
+3.3.
+Configure inputs.conf
+On both target-PC and ADDC01, the file C:\Program Files\SplunkUniversalForwarder\etc\apps\search\local\inputs.conf was created to tell the forwarder which logs to send.
+[WinEventLog://Application]
+disabled = 0
+index = endpoint

+[WinEventLog://Security]
+disabled = 0
+index = endpoint

+[WinEventLog://System]
+disabled = 0
+index = endpoint

+[WinEventLog://Microsoft-Windows-Sysmon/Operational]
+disabled = 0
+index = endpoint

+[WinEventLog://Microsoft-Windows-PowerShell/Operational]
+disabled = 0
+index = endpoint
+3. The SplunkForwarderService was Restarted on both machines via services.msc to apply the new configuration.
+After troubleshooting, logs from both hosts appeared in Splunk under index=endpoint.
+3.4.
+Configure Active Directory (ADDC01)
+1. Static IP: Set the server's static IP to 192.168.10.7 and its DNS server to 127.0.0.1.
+2. Install AD DS: Opened Server Manager and used the "Add Roles and Features" wizard to install the Active Directory Domain Services role.
+3. Promote to Domain Controller: o	Promoted the server to a new forest. o	Set the Root domain name: abu.local. o	Set a DSRM password.
+4. Configure DNS Forwarder:
+o	Opened Server Manager > Tools > DNS. o	Right-clicked the server (ADDC01) > Properties > Forwarders tab. o	Added 8.8.8.8 as a forwarder to allow the domain to resolve external internet addresses.
 5. Create Users & OUs:
-o	Opened Active Directory Users and Computers (ADUC). o	Created two new Organizational Units (OUs): IT and HR. o	Created two new users:
-Aryan Singh (asingh) in the IT OU.
-Akansha Priya (apriya) in the HR OU. o	Set a complex password for both users (e.g., PassWord@123).
-5. Phase 4: Endpoint Configuration (target-PC)
-1. Rename PC:
-o	Renamed the Windows 10 VM to target-PC and rebooted.
-2. Install Sysmon:
-o	Downloaded Sysmon from Microsoft. o	Downloaded a community configuration file (e.g., Olaf Hartong's) and named it sysmonconfig.xml. o	Installed from an administrative command prompt: sysmon64.exe -accepteula -i sysmonconfig.xml
-3. Install Splunk Universal Forwarder: o	Installed the .msi package. o	During setup, for "Receiving Indexer," entered 192.168.10.10:9997. o	Created the inputs.conf file at C:\Program Files\SplunkUniversalForwarder\etc\apps\search\local\inputs.conf with the logging stanzas for Application, Security, System, Microsoft-Windows-Sysmon/Operational, and Microsoft-Windows-PowerShell/Operational, all pointing to index = endpoint. o	Critical: Opened services.msc, right-clicked SplunkForwarderService, went to Properties > Log On, and changed the account to "Local System account".
-This is required for the forwarder to have permission to read all event logs. o	Restarted the SplunkForwarderService.
-4. Join PC to Domain:
-o	Set the target-PC's network adapter Preferred DNS to 192.168.10.7 (the AD server). o	Went to System Properties > Change... and joined the domain abu.local. o	Rebooted and logged in as the domain user abu\asingh.
-6. Phase 5: Attack Simulation & Detection
-Attack 1: RDP Brute Force (T1110.001)
-1. Kali Setup:
-o	Configured the Kali VM with a static IP (192.168.10.250) and DNS (192.168.10.7) using nmcli. o	Prepared a small password list, passwords.txt, containing PassWord@123.
-2. Target Setup (target-PC):
-o	As an administrator, enabled Remote Desktop. o	In SystemPropertiesAdvanced > Remote, unchecked the box for "Allow connections only from... with Network Level Authentication (NLA)" to allow older tools to connect. o	In Windows Defender Firewall, allowed the "Remote Desktop" app through for the "Domain" profile.
-3. Attack (Kali):
-o	Used Hydra to simulate the attack (as crowbar failed due to protocol issues). o	Command: hydra -V -t 4 -l asingh -P passwords.txt rdp://192.168.10.100 o	Result: [3389][rdp] host: 192.168.10.100 login: asingh password: PassWord@123
-4. Detection (Splunk):
-o	Hunted for the behavior of a brute-force attack (a high volume of failed logins). o	Splunk Query: o	index=endpoint EventCode=4625 o	| stats count by "Source Network Address", "Account Name" o	| sort - count o	Result: The query returned 21 failed login attempts (EventCode 4625) from the Kali IP (192.168.10.250) against the asingh account, successfully identifying the attack.
-Attack 2: Atomic Red Team (T1136.001 - Local Account)
-1. Target Setup (target-PC):
-o	Defender Exclusion: Add-MpPreference -ExclusionPath "C:\" o	PowerShell Policy: Set-ExecutionPolicy Bypass -Force o	Install Atomic Red Team: o	IEX (IWR [https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1](https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1) -UseBasicParsing);
-o	Install-AtomicRedTeam -getAtomics
-o	(Note: This required manually installing the powershell-yaml module via Install-Module powershell-yaml -Force).
-2. Attack (target-PC):
-o	Loaded the module: Import-Module AtomicRedTeam o	Ran the test battery for T1136.001: Invoke-AtomicTest T1136.001 o	Result: The test output showed the successful creation, escalation (added to Administrators group), and deletion of a user named Newlocaluser.
-3. Detection (Splunk):
-o	Hunted for the specific Event Codes related to this activity. o	Query 1 (Creation): index=endpoint host=target-PC EventCode=4720 TargetUserName=Newlocaluser o	Query 2 (Added to Admin): index=endpoint host=target-PC EventCode=4732 Group_Name=Administrators MemberName=Newlocaluser
-o	Query 3 (Deletion): index=endpoint host=target-PC EventCode=4726 TargetUserName=Newlocaluser
-o	Result: All three queries returned events, successfully showing the entire lifecycle of the attacker's persistence attempt.
-7. Conclusion
-The lab environment was successfully built, configured, and hardened.
-All setup steps were completed, resulting in a stable platform.
-We successfully simulated two distinct adversary techniques (RDP brute-force and local account creation) and subsequently detected the full event chain for both attacks using targeted Splunk queries.
-The lab is now fully operational for further detection engineering and threat hunting exercises.
+o	Opened Active Directory Users and Computers (ADUC). o	Created new Organizational Units (OUs) for IT and HR. o	Created a user Aryan Singh (asingh) in the IT OU. o	Created a user Akansha Priya (apriya) in the HR OU. o	Set complex passwords for both (e.g., PassWord@123!).
+3.5.
+Join Workstation to Domain (target-PC)
+1. Set Static IP: Set the target-PC IP to 192.168.10.100.
+2. Set DNS: Critically, set the target-PC's Preferred DNS server to 192.168.10.7 (the Domain Controller).
+3. Join Domain:
+o	Navigated to System Properties > Change... o	Changed from "Workgroup" to "Domain:" and entered abu.local. o	Authenticated with the domain admin credentials to join the computer to the domain. o	Rebooted the machine and logged in as the domain user ABU\asingh.
+Phase 4: Attacker Machine Configuration (Kali-Attacker)
+1. Set Static IP: The VM was re-installed to fix a VirtualBox networking bug.
+The static IP was then set using nmcli to ensure it was permanent.
+2.	# Create a new, clean connection profile tied to the correct interface
+3.	sudo nmcli connection add type ethernet con-name "LabNetwork" ifname eth0 ipv4.method manual ipv4.addresses 192.168.10.250/24 ipv4.gateway 192.168.10.1 ipv4.dns "192.168.10.7"
+4.
+5.	# Bring the new connection up
+6.	sudo nmcli connection up "LabNetwork"
+7. Install Tools: Installed hydra and crowbar (sudo apt-get install hydra crowbar).
+Phase 5: Attack, Detection, & Analysis
+Attack 1: RDP Brute Force (MITRE T1110.001)
+1. Preparation (on target-PC): o	Enabled "Remote Desktop" in System Properties. o	Added ABU\asingh to the "Remote Desktop Users" group. o	Disabled Network Level Authentication (NLA) to allow older tools (like hydra) to connect.
+2. Attack (on Kali-Attacker):
+o	A password list passwords.txt was created, including the known password PassWord@123. o	crowbar failed, so Hydra was used:
+3.	hydra -V -t 4 -l asingh -P passwords.txt rdp://192.168.10.100
+o	The attack succeeded and found the password.
+4. Detection (in Splunk):
+o	Query: index=endpoint host=target-PC EventCode=4625
+o	Result: This query returned 21 events for "An account failed to log on," all for the user asingh and originating from the Kali IP (192.168.10.250), confirming the brute-force attack.
+Attack 2: Local Account Creation (MITRE T1136.001)
+1. Preparation (on target-PC): o	Atomic Red Team was installed. o	The missing powershell-yaml dependency was installed via Install-Module powershell-yaml -Force. o	The main framework was installed: Install-AtomicRedTeam -getAtomics.
+2. Attack (on target-PC):
+o	The module was imported: Import-Module AtomicRedTeam o	The test was run: Invoke-AtomicTest T1136.001 o	This test successfully created a new local user (Newlocaluser), added it to the Administrators group, and then deleted it.
+3. Detection (in Splunk):
+o	Query 1 (Creation): index=endpoint host=target-PC EventCode=4720 TargetUserName=Newlocaluser
+o	Query 2 (Privilege Escalation): index=endpoint host=target-PC EventCode=4732 Group_Name=Administrators MemberName=Newlocaluser
+o	Result: All events were successfully found, showing the full lifecycle of the attacker's persistence attempt.
+Attack 3: System Information Discovery (MITRE T1082)
+1. Preparation (on target-PC): o	All Windows Defender protections (Real-time, Cloud-delivered, etc.) were disabled to allow the test script to run unblocked.
+2. Attack (on target-PC):
+o	Invoke-AtomicTest T1082
+o	This test ran a series of commands (whoami.exe, systeminfo.exe, netstat.exe, etc.) to gather information about the host.
+3. Detection (in Splunk):
+o	Query 1 (Sysmon): index=endpoint host=target-PC sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=1
+o	Query 2 (PowerShell): index=endpoint host=target-PC EventCode=4104
+o	Result: Both queries successfully detected the attack.
+The EventCode=1 query showed the suspicious cluster of process creations, and EventCode=4104 captured the exact PowerShell script block content.
+Attack 4: Process Injection (MITRE T1055.001)
+1. Preparation (on target-PC): o	All Windows Defender protections were confirmed to be disabled.
+2. Attack (on target-PC):
+o	Invoke-AtomicTest T1055.001 -TestNumbers 1
+o	This test simulated injecting a malicious DLL into a PowerShell process.
+3. Detection (in Splunk):
+o	Query: index=endpoint host=target-PC sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=8 SourceImage="*\\powershell.exe"
+o	Result: The query successfully identified the EventCode=8 (CreateRemoteThread) event where powershell.exe was the source image, confirming detection of the injection.